arabellas-craft/arabellas-craft.github.io/_posts/2026-05-12-mythological-cycle-irish-mythology.md

 **The Morrígan** Goddess of war, fate, and sovereignty.
 She often appears as a crow or as a washer at a ford.
 She sleeps with the Dagda before Moytura and shapes the outcome of the battle through prophecy and choice.

 **Brigid** Daughter of the Dagda.
 Goddess of poetry, healing, and smithcraft.
 She mourns her son Ruadán with a keen so terrible it invents the form.
 The Christian Saint Brigid is a related but separate figure, and the two were deliberately blurred by medieval scribes.
-For a longer treatment of both Brigids and how they fit together, [Courtney Weber's *Brigid: History, Mystery, and Magick of the Celtic Goddess*](https://bookshop.org/a/84772/9781578635672) is the place to start.
+For a longer treatment of both Brigids and how they fit together, [Courtney Weber's *Brigid: History, Mystery, and Magick of the Celtic Goddess*](https://bookshop.org/a/84772/9781578635672){:target="_blank" rel="noopener noreferrer"} is the place to start.

 **Manannán mac Lir** God of the sea and the Otherworld.
 He crosses into every other cycle and turns up in voyage tales and royal legends alike.
 He likely pre-dates the Tuatha Dé.